19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 “book” includes any record, register, document or other record of information, and any account or accounting record, however compiled, recorded or stored, whether in written or printed form or on microfilm or in electronic form or otherwise;

-“captive insurer” has the same meaning as in section 1A of the Insurance Act (Cap.
-142);
+“captive insurer” has the same meaning as in section 1A of the Insurance Act;

 “Chief Executive” means the Chief Executive of the Agency appointed under section 62 and includes any person acting in that capacity;